Why does everybody hate CM Punk?

 CM Punk in WWE in 2023 would hardly seem like an ideal fit, especially given the more mature type of wrestling and stories he was producing in AEW.
 The fruit will be in his labour and whether we get another Summer of Punk or another All Out press conference rant will be the most fascinating aspect of this run.

-So love him or hate we can all agree that CM Punk being in wrestling is far more interesting than having him out of wrestling.
+So love him or hate we can all agree that wrestling is far more interesting with CM Punk than without him.

 Sign up to our new free Indy100 weekly newsletter